-The Beverly McMullan Memorial Scholarship is now available for members and members dependents.
+The Beverly McMullan Memorial Scholarship is now available for members and dependents of a member.

 The International Association of Machinists and Aerospace Workers, White Sands Local Lodge 2515 annually offers a scholarship of $500.00 dollars to a union member’s dependent.